OpenSUTD/discovery-week-working-title/_pages/contributing.md

 If you're a Fifth Row leader, a Senior or alumni and would like to hold a workshop for Freshmores.

-1. Go to our [issue](https://github.com/OpenSUTD/discovery-week-working-title/issues/new/choose) templates
+1. Go to our [issue](https://github.com/castlemas/DiscoverSUTD-2021/issues/new/choose) templates
 2. Click on "Get started" under Session Proposal
 3. Please provide us the details of your session.
 We would like to emphasise that we would like you to *italicise* the specific skills/takeaways from your session.

-For examples of other workshops that are pretty good, take a look at the recent [Deep Learning Workshop](https://github.com/OpenSUTD/deeplearning-workshop-2019).
+For examples of other workshops that are pretty good, take a look at [Deep Learning Workshop](https://github.com/OpenSUTD/deeplearning-workshop-2019).

-Also take a look at what other Fifth Rows are [planning](https://github.com/OpenSUTD/discovery-week-working-title/issues).
+Also take a look at what other Fifth Rows are [planning](https://github.com//castlemas/DiscoverSUTD-2021/issues).

 **I would like to be a part of the team**